-Section 61 of the Land Use Planning and Approvals Act 1993 (LUPAA) provides for appeals against a planning decision.
+Section 61 of the Land Use Planning and Approvals Act 1993 (LUPAA) provides for planning appeals following a Council decision.
 Any person who lodged a representation to Council may appeal the decision.

-Appeals must be made to the Resource Management and Planning Appeal Tribunal (the Appeal Tribunal) which can be contacted on (03) 6233 6464, www.rmpat.tas.gov.au or
+Appeals must be made to the Tasmanian Civil and Administrative Tribunal (the Appeal Tribunal).

-An appeal of this decision or conditions of the permit to the Appeal Tribunal must be made within 14 days after the date of the notice of the decision.
+An appeal of this decision or conditions of the permit to the Appeal Tribunal must be made within 14 days in accordance with section 61 of the LUPPA.